episerver/EPiServer.Labs.BlockEnhancements/README.md

 * A publish action using Inline Edit dialog will have the command type `inline-edit-form` and no additional telemetry data.
 * A publish action using ContentArea context item menu will have the command type `content-area` and no additional telemetry data.
 * A publish action using Assets Pane items context menu will have the command type `assets-pane` and no additional telemetry data.
-* A publish action using smart publish will have the command type `smart`, and with `smart-publish.is-default-selected` and `smart-publish.no-item-selected` as additional telemetry data.
+* A publish action using smart publish will have the command type `smart`, and with `smart-publish.result`, `smart-publish.is-default-selected` and `smart-publish.no-item-selected` as additional telemetry data.
 * Click on the smart publish command will have the command type `smart-command-click` and no additional telemetry data.

 ### Please note